Tuberculosis

 Animal

-In Austria, bovine tuberculosis is a notifiable animal disease.
-Since 1999, Austria has been recognized as free of bovine tuberculosis.
-As of May 2000, nationwide testing of ruminants by means of an intradermal test was discontinued; monitoring of the disease is carried out in the course of ante- and post-mortem inspection.
-Since 2008, transmission of M. caprae infection between red deer and cattle has occurred in individual areas of the provinces of Tyrol and Vorarlberg during the grazing and alpine pasture period due to the use of the same grazing areas by cattle and red deer.
-Therefore, to determine the situation in the cattle population, special examination and special surveillance areas (according to the Bovine Tuberculosis Ordinance) are officially designated each year in these regions.
-In these areas, cattle are examined for tuberculosis by means of a tuberculin test (simultaneous test) before and after the alpine grazing period.
-These examinations are adapted to the epidemiological situation identified and, if necessary, appropriate area adjustments are made.
+Since 2008, there has been a transmission of M. caprae infection between red deer and cattle in individual areas of the provinces of Tyrol and Vorarlberg during the grazing and alpine pasture period due to the use of the same grazing areas by cattle and red deer.
+To determine the situation in the cattle population, special testing and monitoring areas (in accordance with the Bovine Tuberculosis Ordinance) are therefore officially designated in these regions every year.
+In these areas, cattle are tested for tuberculosis before and after the grazing period using a tuberculin test (simultaneous test).
+These tests are adapted to the epidemiological situation identified and, if necessary, appropriate area adjustments are made.

 M.caprae in cattle in Austria